Timing Is Crucial For State Bar Defense Matters

 California's new 'snitch' rule requires attorneys to report any misconduct by fellow lawyers that raises significant questions about their honesty or fitness to practice law.
 This rule emphasizes the importance of ethical behavior within the legal profession.
 If you are an attorney, it's vital to understand the implications of this rule, as failing to report misconduct could lead to disciplinary actions against you.
 Staying informed about your obligations under this rule can help you maintain your professional integrity and avoid potential legal issues.

 While you have the right to self-representation, the complexities of State Bar proceedings and the high stakes involved make it unwise.
-An experienced defense attorney ensures your rights and career are protected.
+An experienced defense attorney helps ensure your rights and career are protected.

-Penalties range from private reprovals and probation to suspension or disbarment, depending on the severity of the misconduct.
+Penalties range from private reprovals and probation to suspension or disbarment, depending on the severity of the alleged misconduct and the facts of the case.

 The timeline varies, but investigations can take several months to over a year, with additional time for court proceedings if charges are filed.